trailofbits/ManticoreUI/plugins/binaryninja/README.rst

 This directory provides a graphical user interface plugin for `Binary Ninja <https://binary.ninja/>`_ to allow users to easily interact with and view progress of the `Manticore symbolic execution engine <https://github.com/trailofbits/manticore>`_ for analysis of smart contracts and native binaries.

-❗ATTENTION❗ This project is under active development and may be unstable or unusable.
+❗ATTENTION❗ This project is experimental and may be unstable or unusable for arbitrary use-cases and targets.
 Please open an issue if you have any difficulties using the existing features.
-New feature development will be considered on a case by case basis.
+We will consider new feature suggestions on a case-by-case basis.
+If possible, please open a pull request to improve or fix the project.

 Requirements
 ------------

-Aside from the Python requirements, we require the following:
+Aside from the `Python requirements <binjastub/requirements.txt>`_, we require the following:

 * Binary Ninja (latest version) with GUI
 * `just <https://github.com/casey/just>`_